deepmodeling/rid-kit/README.md

 ##  5. <a name='RiDsettings'></a>**RiD settingss**

-Two necessary json files are required to get start a RiD procedure.
+Two necessary JSON files are required to get start a RiD procedure.

 1. rid.json for configuration of simulation.
 2. cv.json for specifying CV.